Miss Peregrine's Home for Peculiar Children (film): Plot

-A wounded Ymbryne named Miss Avocet arrives, explaining that Barron assaulted her in the January 2016 time loop at Blackpool, England, killed her children, and is trying to repeat the failed experiment using more Ymbrynes.
-Jake returns to 2016, finds an elderly man has been killed by a Hollow, and goes back to the portal to warn them that the Hollow is near.
-He is followed by an ornithologist who is actually Mr. Barron.
+Wounded Ymbryne Miss Avocet arrives, explaining that Barron assaulted her in her January 2016 time loop at Blackpool, England, killed her children, and is trying to repeat the failed experiment using more Ymbrynes.
+Jake returns to 2016, to find that an elderly man has been killed by a Hollow, so goes back to the portal to warn them that the Hollow is near.
+He is followed by an ornithologist who is actually Mr. Barron in disguise.

-Barron had tried to extract the location of Ms. Peregrine's loop from Abe, but his hungry Hollow companion, Mr. Malthus, killed Abe before he could do so.
-He then posed as Dr. Golan, encouraging Jake to go to the island so Jake could lead him to the loop.
-Using Jake as a hostage, Barron forces Miss Peregrine to trap herself in bird form and takes her to Blackpool, leaving Jake, the other children, and Miss Avocet as prey for Malthus.
+Barron had tried to extract the location of Miss Peregrine's loop from Abe, but his hungry Hollow companion Malthus killed Abe before he could do so.
+He then posed as Dr. Golan, encouraging Jake to go to the island so he could lead him to the loop.
+Taking Jake as a hostage, Barron forces Miss Peregrine to trap herself in bird form and takes her to Blackpool, leaving Jake, the other children, and Miss Avocet as prey for Malthus and the other Hollows.

-Malthus kills Miss Avocet, and Jake and the children escape just as the Luftwaffe raid destroys the house, killing Malthus.
+Malthus kills Miss Avocet, but Jake and the children escape just as the Luftwaffe raid destroys the house, killing Malthus.
 Without Miss Peregrine to reset it, the loop closes, leaving them stuck in 1943.
 Salvaging a sunken ocean liner, RMS Augusta, that Emma has used as a personal hideout, they travel to Blackpool and enter its January 2016 loop.
 They fight and destroy Barron's Wight and Hollow allies, and rescue Miss Peregrine and other captive Ymbrynes.
-When the last remaining Hollow arrives, Jake sees and avoids it, and instead it kills Barron and is then in turn killed by Jake.
+When the last remaining Hollow arrives, Jake avoids it, and it instead kills Barron, then is killed by Jake.

-Jake says goodbye to the children in 1943 while he stays in 2016 and relates his adventures to Abe, who is alive and well as Barron's death in early 2016 has erased his presence in Florida later on.
-Abe gives Jake a map of international time loops, which Jakes takes, serves in World War II, and eventually reunites with his friends in 1943.
+Jake says goodbye to the children in 1943 while he stays in 2016 and goes to find Abe, who has not yet been killed since Barron's death in early 2016 has erased his later presence in Florida.
+After telling Abe his adventures, Abe gives Jake a map of international time loops.
+Jake serves in World War II, and eventually reunites with his friends in 1943.
 Jake, Emma, Miss Peregrine and the children journey to seek a happy time loop.